Kaisbn/rjv/subjects/subject.rst

 The project structure is provided to you in the form of the project-login_l.tar.gz file.

 The build-system used by this project is maven.
 Configuration file - pom.xml - is provided.
-Unless explicitly told by an assistant, do not modifiy this file.
+Unless explicitly told by an assistant, do not modify this file.

 All your source code needs to be placed under the ``${root}/src/main/java/`` folder.
 Entry point is defined in ``com.epita.Creeps::main``.